jaclu/ishTools/README.md

 Run with -h param to see options.

 ### bin/restore-ish
-Restores an iSH env to include your prefered default state, mostly idempotent, so can be run repeatedly, for instance if you change a param, one of the tarballs it uses etc. Very convenient if you have multiple iSH devices to set them up to be in sync.
+Restores an iSH env to include your prefered default state, mostly idempotent, so can be run repeatedly.
+For instance if you change a param, one of the tarballs it uses etc. Very convenient if you have multiple iSH devices to set them up to be in sync.

 See the header of the file for latest changes.